GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 - `SemanticName`: let's us refer to a particular field name (the string) after the colon in HLSL (recall `POSITION` inside `float3 position: POSITION`)

-- `SemanticIndex`: the index of each semantic, `POSITION` is equivalent to `POSITION0`, where the number at the end is our semantic index, so we'll just pass in 0.
+- `SemanticIndex`: the index of each semantic, `POSITION` is equivalent to `POSITION0`, where the number at the end is our semantic index, so we will just pass in 0.

     *`POSITION1` in HLSL would have a semantic index of 1, etc.*

 - `Format`: the format of this field, basically how many components there are and what type they are, a `float3` in HLSL is a vector of 3 floats, each float is 4 bytes wide (or 32 bits), so the format here is `DXGI_FORMAT_R32G32B32_FLOAT`.
+DXGI_FORMAT chose R32 G32 B32 as an arbitrary component
+name, this has nothing to do with colors, we can store positions here since the type is `FLOAT`

-- `InputSlot`: we'll see about this later.
+- `InputSlot`: we will see about this later.
-- `AlignedByteOffset`: the offset of this field, in bytes; for our first field so there is no offset since it is the first element, but the `COLOR` field, we will have an offset of 12 bytes since it has before it the `POSITION` field which is 12 bytes big.
+- `AlignedByteOffset`: the offset of this field, in bytes
-- `InputSlotClass`: The rate of input is either per-vertex or per-instance, we don't use instances right now (we will later), so we'll set this to PER_VERTEX.
+- `InputSlotClass`: The rate of input is either per-vertex or per-instance, we do not use instances right now since we are only drawing a triangle so we will set this to PER_VERTEX, and explain PER_INSTANCE in later lessons.
-- `InstanceDataStepRate`: if `InputSlotClass` was PER_INSTANCE, this would mean how many instances should be drawn with the same data until we move to the next set of data; this is 0 since we don't care about this.
+- `InstanceDataStepRate`: this will be explained with PER_INSTANCE in later lessons, so for now this value is 0

+Each element being sent to the GPU needs to be described on how they are laid out, therefore we have D3D11_INPUT_ELEMENT_DESC vertexInputLayoutInfo[] to describe the data layout.

+You can think of each element in this array as describing one element in `VSInput`

+- `POSITION` is the first element (offset of 0).
+`POSITION` is also a float3 (4+4+4 = 12 bytes).
+Therefore the GPU expects the first 12 bytes of every vertex to be a float3 filled with `POSITION` data.
+- `COLOR` is after `POSITION`, meaning COLOR has an offset of 12 bytes. because `COLOR` is also a float3, it is also 12 bytes.

+Therefore the GPU expects after the `POSITION` data, 12 bytes of `float3` `COLOR` data.

 Hopefully it makes a bit more sense now, all we have to do is create the input layout using this data: